gabors-data-analysis/da-coding-rstats/lecture11-functions/functions.md

 **Task:** Extend the `conf_interval` function for any level between 0 and 1.
-Use the `qnorm` function and take care that as we are interested in both lower and upper interval, you have to modify the input to `qnorm`, eg. 95% level would indicate 0.975.
+Use the `qnorm` function and take care that as we are interested in both lower and upper intervals, you have to modify the input to `qnorm`, eg. 95% level would indicate 0.975.

 ### Exercise: sampling distribution for t-values

-It is a good coding and statistics exercise to explore how hypothesis work with t-statistics.
-Let assume we have a population that we care about and call it `y`.
-We do no observe `y` only a random realization, let us call the i-th realization `y_i`.
-We would like to test two
+It is good coding and statistics exercise to explore how hypotheses work with t-statistics.
+Let’s assume we have a population that we care about and call it `y`.
+We do not observe `y` only a random realization, let us call the i-th realization `y_i`.
+We would like to test two hypotheses:
-hypothesis:

 -   Hypothesis A: Mean of `y` is 1.
 -   Hypothesis B: Mean of `y` is 0.